 Setting up a cross-listed course

-Cross-listed courses are managed on the Info view of an existing course.
+Cross-listed courses are managed on the Settings view of a course that has already been added to an academic term.

 - Add a course to an academic term according to the instructions provided in this article.

-- Go to the new course's Info view.
+- Go to the new course's Settings view.

 - Click Course next to the course abbreviation.